33j33/golang/notes/README.md

  - There can only be one main() function
  - Go is a "pass by value" programming language, unless you pass around pointer reference.
 Whenever you pass a value to a function, Go takes that value and creates a local copy (a new variable in memory).
 Changes you make to that variable in the function don't affect the one you sent to the function.
  - When you declare variables outside of a function, you must do it by using the `var` keyword.
+ - you can use the (`a := 3`) colon equal sign only inside a function.
+When you declare variables outside of a function, you must do it by using the `var` keyword.